vippsas/vipps-developers/vipps-getting-started.md

 | `Vipps-Subscription-Key` | Base64 | 0f14ebcab0eb4b29ae0cb90d91b4a84a     | Subscription key for the API product |

 There are both a primary and secondary `Vipps-Subscription-Key`.
-The primary and secondary keys are interchangeable; you can use either one, they both work in the same way.
+The primary and secondary keys are interchangeable: You can use either one, they both work in the same way.
 Having two active keys enables you to regenerate one subscription key, while still using the other key, without downtime.
 If you don't understand what the second key is for, you can just ignore it.